wacncontent/CustomizeTool/removeCommentOutput/articles/key-vault/key-vault-use-from-web-application.md

     <add key="SecretUri" value="secreturi" />

-If you are not going to host your application as an Azure Web App, then you should add the actual ClientId, Client Secret, and Secret URI values to the web.config.
-Otherwise leave these dummy values because we will be adding the actual values in the Azure Portal for an additional level of security.
+If you are not going to host your application as an Azure web site, then you should add the actual ClientId, Client Secret, and Secret URI values to the web.config.
+Otherwise leave these dummy values because we will be adding the actual values in the Azure Management Portal for an additional level of security.

 ## <a id="gettoken"></a>Add Method to Get an Access Token ##